tawanaj/tawanaj.github.io/_posts/2024-09-20-gratitude.markdown

 What will you be doing this weekend?

  I encourage you to practice gratitude in some way.
-I don't care if you're thanking your cat or your dog for being your companion.
-Make time for thoughtful reflection. **`Find something to be grateful for and set your mind and thoughts on that.`**
+I don't care if you're thanking your cat or your dog for being your companion. <u>Make time for thoughtful reflection.</u> **`Find something to be grateful for and set your mind and thoughts on that.`**

 Cheers to your weekend mate :wine_glass:, may it be ever so pleasant and full of peaceful armor